Frequently Asked Questions

 Learn more about yourself, and how you respond to your surroundings.
 Improve relationships.
 Relieve/manage stress.
 Overcome depression, anxiety, psychological trauma, stress, etc.

 The more we know ourselves, the better we can navigate our world and the people in it.
 Remember, it doesn't have to be bad to get better.
-So, don't wait until the moment it's too unbareable to manage before starting your journey to feeling more complete.
+So, you don't have to wait until your life, relationship, or experience feels miserable before addressing.

 What can I expect in my first session?